dwatson202/scsuwork/README.md

 For my final project of this class I anwswered a question left by two master students lexander Orosz Edward and Hunter Young of Kennesaw State University in “Ultrasonic Data Transmission and Steganography" "On the complete opposite end of the spectrum exists the concept of infrasound, or sounds so low that humans are unable to hear them.
 These sounds are essentially nothing but vibrations that can be felt rather than heard, and they exist below 20 Hz.
 Since low frequencies propagate so well through solid objects, special bass transducers could potentially be used to exfiltrate data from a building using the same modulation techniques applied in this project to ultrasonic signals.”
 (Young)"

 I investigated this question using a subwoofer and a microphone.
 A short class presentation was given about the findings.
+Yes, it is possible, however, the datarate is related to the freq of the waves used, so the bit rate is so slow its not likely to be used for anything other than a covert command and control channel.
+Bit rates are as low as 1 byte per second.
+Since the time of writing this paper, other covert channels have been investaged and provent to exist.
+Blinking lights on a computer, the speakers on a computer can be turned into mircophones, and using a laser targeting mics (https://lightcommands.com/).